So, what’s up with our fascination with the great ape anyway?

 As the daughter of a legendary Hollywood parents movie star Fay Wray and screenwriter Robert Riskin, Victoria Riskin had quite a springboard to an illustrious career in her own right.

 Last year Riskin published Fay Wray and Robert Riskin: A Hollywood Memoir, a Hollywood love story which focuses on “the woman who stole the heart of King Kong” and the man who “is one of the greatest screenwriters of all time, an Academy Award winner, producer and longtime collaborator with Frank Capra on eight pictures.”

 The couple were parents to three children, Robert Riskin Jr., Victoria and Susan Saunders Riskin.
 Robert Sr. died in 1955; Wray passed in 2004 at the age of 96.

 A licensed psychologist, Riskin practiced for 15 years before launching a successful career as a writer and producer.
 After representing screen and television writers through the Writers Guild of America West, she rose to become president of the organization which her father had founded some 75 years prior.

-She served on the International Board of Human Rights Watch for 12 years and chaired its Hellman-Hammett Committee which distributes funds to persecuted writers internationally.
+She served on the International Board of Human Rights Watch for 12 years and chaired its Hellman-Hammett Committee which distributes funds internationally to persecuted writers.

 As her book points out, King Kong not only elevated Riskin’s mother to the top of the Empire State Building, but also lifted her to the heights of film immortality.
 Wray starred in more than 120 movies with such co-stars Gary Cooper, Spencer Tracy and William Powell, to name a few.
 Her career bridged the industry from silent films to talkies and television.
 King Kong alone is credited with saving RKO Studios from bankruptcy.
 She also wrote plays for regional theatres.